chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### username

-Looks for access keys owned by the named user.
+Searches for access keys owned by the named user.
 Each user may have zero, one, or two access keys.

     describe aws_iam_access_keys(username: 'bob') do
       it { should exist }